philosophie/angular-factory-girl-api/README.md

 $ bower install --save-dev angular-factory-girl-api
 ```

-Then configure the module for your test suite:
+Then configure the module for your test suite by passing in the baseUrl.
+If you're using [factory_girl_api](https://github.com/lexi-lambda/factory_girl_api) on the Rails side of things then endpoint defaults to `http://yourdomain.com/api/v1/test_helpers`:

 ```js
 angular.module('test.config.factory-girl-api', ['factory-girl-api'])